pscl4rke/recomi/README.md

 Batch-orientated tool for keeping local collections of git repositories mirroring their remote upstream counterparts.

+Each "collection" is a directory that contains repositories.
+Normally the repositories would be `--mirror` ones, but this works with ordinary clones too.

+Currently this tool is little more than `git fetch` in a `for` loop.
+But in time it will gain capabilities for detecting new repos becoming available upsream and automatically cloning them.
+(Famous last words!)

 ## Usage

     $ recomi fetch /path/to/collection1 /path/to/collection2...